-It’s a good time to be in the search engine optimization (SEO) industry.
+It’s a good time to be an SEO agency.

 There are more than 63,000 searches per second on an average day, and most consumers and business owners rely heavily on Google when researching new products and services.